pnwlady/node_beginner_book/README.md

 ```

 To upload an image, go to
-[example link]http://localhost:8888/ and click the choose a file button, select a png image from your computer and click the upload file button.
-You photo will display at route [example link]http://localhost:8888/show.
+[http://localhost:8888/](http://localhost:8888/) and click the choose a file button, select a png image from your computer and click the upload file button.
+You photo will display at route [http://localhost:8888/show](http://localhost:8888/show).